Crafts, gardens &

 24 Apr - 08 May 2026

 I love this time of year in Japan - a few cherry blossoms still, comfortable temperatures and an abundance of flowers everywhere.
-This trip is for 4-6 people who want to savour things at a gentle pace, have the convenience of a personal guide/translator, a home base and the freedom to decide our plans and the pace together.
+This trip is for 4-6 people who want to savour things at a gentle pace, have the convenience of a personal guide/translator and the freedom to decide our plans and the pace together while giving back to our host community.

 Depending on your interests, we can focus on Japanese fabrics, pottery, architecture, landscaping, crafts, calligraphy, ikebana (floral art), sake brewing, hiking, history, cooking, gardens, language, bargain hunting …

-I promise to give you experiences and insights into Japan that goes far beyond a regular visit to a country.
+I promise to give you experiences and insights into Japan that go far beyond a regular visit to a country.

 Inclusions: